flintwinters/Forj/README.md

 Everything is a value until `!` is used on it.

-The words, `!!`, `!!!`, etc, represent functions that return their successor.
+The words, `!!`, `!!!`, etc, represent functions that return their predecessor.

 `3 fact !! !` (6)